KorAP/Kustvakt/README.md

 ### Changing Kustvakt Server Port and Host

-	Server.port = 8089
+	server.port = 8089
-	Server.host = localhost
+	server.host = localhost

-### Changing Kustvakt Service Base URL

-The default base URL is

-	kustvakt.base.url=/kustvakt/api/*

 ### Setting Default Foundries

-These properties define the default foundries used for specific layers, for instance in a rewrite, a default foundry may be added to a Koral query missing a foundry.
+The following properties define the default foundries used for specific layers.
+For instance in a rewrite, a default foundry may be added to a Koral query missing a foundry.